Yemen Coffee: Everything You Need to Know

 As you can imagine, with so much trouble constantly afoot in Yemen, coffee can be difficult to come by.

-If you’re wondering where to buy Yemen coffee, though, we have some suggestions for the best Yemeni coffee (at least, when they’re available!).
+If you’re wondering where to buy Yemen coffee, though, we have some suggestions for the best coffee from Yemen (at least, when they’re available!).

 Pairing: The Best Way to Roast and Brew Yemen Beans

-If you’re a fan of home roasting and brewing, Yemeni coffee beans are a treat to prep in your abode.
+If you’re a fan of home roasting and brewing, coffee beans from Yemen are a treat to prep in your abode.

 When it comes to roasting coffee beans from Yemen, these beans aren’t afraid of a dark roast.